FIZON

 • May lack final Apple programming/calibration

-• No Apple markings or may have markings removed
+• No Apple markings or markings removed

 • 95–100% of original quality depending on source